kshrikantk/jenkins_shared_libraries/Readme.txt

 src/SSD/Jenkins/Common.groovy

-Details of the each steps are written inline.
+Details of the each steps are written inline  Using "//" Comments